SmashGrade/documentation/docs/08_crosscutting_concepts/05_ux_design.md

 - **User Research:** Understanding target users, their needs, behaviors, and motivations to inform design decisions.
 - **Information Architecture:** Structuring and organizing information in the software to support usability and findability.
-- **Interaction Design:** Designing the interactive elements of the software to facilitate user actions and tasks.
-- **Usability:** Ensuring the product is easy to use and intuitive, minimizing user frustration.
+- **Usability (Principles + Wireframes):** Ensuring the product is easy to use and intuitive, minimizing user frustration.
-- **Visual Design:** Crafting the aesthetic aspects of the software to enhance its appeal and usability.
-- **Accessibility:** Ensuring that the software can be used by people with a wide range of abilities and disabilities.

 In essence, UX is about creating software products that are not only functional but also enjoyable and efficient to use, leading to positive experiences that fulfill user needs and objectives.